Galois Descent for Real Spectra

 \section{Introduction}

 Let $K\subset L$ be a finite Galois extension of fields with Galois group $\hbox{Gal}(L|K)=G$.
 Then the map $K\to L$ is of effective descent for modules.
-This means any $K$-module is equivalent to a $L$-module plus descent data.
+This means any $K$-module is equivalent to an $L$-module along with some descent data.
 More precisely the map

 is an equivalence of categories.
 Here $G-\left(L\hbox{- vector spaces}\right)$ is the category of $L$- vector spaces $N$ with a $G$-action which is semilinear in the sense that $\sigma(cx) = \sigma(c)\sigma(x)$ for all $\sigma \in G$, $c\in L$ and $x\in N$.
 This is classical Galois descent for fields.
 A similar descent formalism exists for Galois extensions of commutative rings as well.